-The Scheme's strategic asset allocation is set by the Board and reviewed regularly.
-The asset allocation strategy for the Scheme was reviewed during 2022 and the Board determined to adopt a new asset allocation from 1 July 2022.
-The asset allocation was further reviewed in December 2022 and amended as shown below effective from 1 February 2023.
-The pie charts below show the Scheme's asset allocation strategy as at 31 March 2022, amended strategy effective from 1 July 2022 and the new asset allocation strategy effective from 1 February 2023 (and current as at 31 March 2023).
+The Scheme's asset allocation strategy is set by the Board and reviewed regularly.
+The asset allocation strategy for the Scheme was reviewed during the year and the fund transitioned to a 100% holding in cash.
+This change reflected the Scheme membership and the uncertain remaining life of the Scheme.
+The pie charts below show the Scheme's asset allocation as at 31 March 2023 and 31 March 2024.

 The Board's Statement of Investment Policies, Standards and Procedures (SIPSP) is reviewed regularly by the Board.
 During the year the SIPSP was updated and there were no significant changes to the SIPSP relating to the Scheme, other than to reflect new asset allocation strategy effective from 1 February 2023.
-See our website, www.npf.co.nz, for more information about your Scheme, including the Board's SIPSP and the Scheme trust deed.
+See our website, www.npf.co.nz, for more information about your Scheme, including the Board's SIPSP and the Scheme Trust Deed.